-I'm A Celebrity...
-Get Me Out Of Here! crowns its 2021 winner
+I'm A Celebrity: Danny Miller crowned 2021 winner

 He beat fellow finalists actor Simon Gregson and singer Frankie Bridge to be crowned the king of the castle.

+Miller described winning as "the best thing that's ever happened to me" - other than the birth of his son Albert three weeks before the show began.

-Miller's victory follows a turbulent series, which was affected by the cancellation of several episodes as a result of Storm Arwen.
+His victory follows a turbulent series which saw several episodes cancelled due to Storm Arwen.

 There were also two instances of intruders being removed from the set after breaches of security.